 Out of my Buddhist practice came the determination to develop a dialogue with this man.
 What emerged was: acknowledgement, after over twenty years of teaching by that time, of my need to develop my personal creative work as well as a plan to redesign the nature of the art department together with his support of my decision to work towards leaving teaching.
 Over an intense three year period I cycled six miles to work and back most days in my determination to remain fit and healthy through this transitional time.
 In the end all three goals were achieved in the best way for all concerned.
 The department I worked in became more effective than ever and I was able to prepare for the relaunch of my career as an artist in 2000, negotiating early retirement with my employers to coincide with turning fifty at the millenium.

-Over the eleven years since that time I've held five major exhibitions as a painter and continue to develop the way I communicate in this way.
-My mentor's inspiration has flowed into everything I do as an artist.
+Over the seventeen years since that time I’ve held eight major exhibitions as a painter and continue to develop the way I communicate in this way.
+My mentor’s inspiration has flowed into everything I do as an artist.
 “May all people shine.
 May all life shine” (1) was how he summed up the message of the Lotus Sutra in his dialogues and this is at the heart of what my drawings and paintings aim to express.
 Seeing actual proof of Buddhism working in this way I think encouraged my partner Gabrielle to use her own practice to help her develop her work as both a counsellor and an artist.

 Meanwhile SGI-UK Buddhist activities in our corner of the UK have grown to the point where a Cornwall Headquarters was established in late 2002 aiming to support new members appearing in every part of the county over the coming years.
 Being self employed has given me the flexibility to more readily support a growing team of leaders in this enterprise.